atlassian-labs/compiled/rfcs/0000-compiled-runtime.md

 }
 ```

 Style extraction then becomes a matter of pointing to the extract runtime and stripping out the styles from their arrays.
-The extract runtime would remove all style insertion behavior.
+The extract runtime would remove all style insertion behavior reducing the bundle size.

 ```diff
 -/** @jsxImportSource @compiled/react */